ThoeurnKosal/tic-tac-toe/README.md

 # tic-tac-toe
-It was created with C++ language using WinBGIm Library
+It was created with C language using WinBGIm Library